While we launch the Great Pinery Heritage Waterway on August 26th at WOW in Wausau, let's talk about the camps on the River

-Our charming small town of Wausau straddles the Wisconsin River, creating an urban space where you can still experience the beauty of nature.
+Our charming small towns of Greater Wausau straddles the Wisconsin River, creating an urban space where you can still experience the beauty of nature.
 You don’t find many cities where you can launch your kayak or take a peaceful hike in the downtown center!
 The shores along the Wisconsin River are peppered with parks ideal for spending a day outdoors, either on foot, by bike, or by boat.

 A great place to start exploring the Wisconsin River in Wausau is the River Path, which follows the river on both the North and Southside of downtown and heads by Whitewater Park.
 Along the path, there’s a lovely place to stop with a gas fire pit to take in the views.
 If you’re in the mood for a cocktail, grab a patio spot at WOW (Wausau on Water) or stop by Briq’s for soft-serve ice cream or a sundae.